misbahs100/fullstack-chat-client/README.md

+# Live Site
+[Click](https://my-fullstack-chat.netlify.app) here to see the live site.
+You must have to Sign Up if you want to use it.

 # Connect React to Chat Engine!

 This simple repo shows how to easily add chat functionality into a React project with [Chat Engine](https://chatengine.io).